makersacademy/news-summary-challenge/README.md

 I have built a single-page web app that summarises the news using the Guardian API and Aylien APIs, using Javascript, HTML and CSS.

-Since the Aylien API has a low API request limit (as it is directed via Makers API), in case of API fetch failure, I have replaced the summary text with the full article body.
+## Key Features
+* Show 10 latest headlines from Guardian
+* Click on the title to see a summary using modal
+* Click on the summary title to go to the guardian article
+* Responsive to mobile screen size

 ## Main challenge
-Fetching the Guardian API was straightforward but creating the multiple modals to dynamically show summary page was the biggest challenge I faced.
+* Fetching the Guardian API was straightforward but creating the multiple modals to dynamically show summary page was the biggest challenge I faced.
+* Since the Aylien API has a low API request limit (as it is directed via Makers API), in case of API fetch failure, I have replaced the summary text with the full article body.

 ![main](https://github.com/Aracho1/news-summary-challenge/blob/master/images/main.png)
 ![modal](https://github.com/Aracho1/news-summary-challenge/blob/master/images/modal.png)